Phantonia/Historia/specification/01_02_Symbols.md

 ### 1.2.3.2 Spectrums
 A spectrum is a special kind of outcome that continuously changes according to specific operations and rules.

-Generally, a spectrum also defines options.
+Generally, a spectrum also defines named options where all of these names have to be different.
 These options are assigned intervals $I \subseteq [0, 1]$ [where the numbers are restricted to rational numbers with 32-bit integers as numerators and denominators].
-These intervals partition $[0, 1]$.
-A spectrum may or may not have a default option.
+These intervals partition $[0, 1]$, i.e. are all pairwise disjoint, non-empty and their union is exactly the interval $[0, 1]$.
+A spectrum may or may not have a default option, which in that case has to be one of the listed options.

 At first, the spectrum is undefined, as it is the ratio $\frac{0}{0}$.
 There exist two operations: <u>strengthen</u> and <u>weaken</u>.
 When the spectrum is strengthened, the ratio $\frac{p}{t}$ [where $p$ stands for positive and $t$ stands for total] is transformed into $\frac{p + n}{t + n}$ for some positive given number $n$.
 This increases the ratio, as $\frac{p}{t} \leq \frac{p + n}{t + n} \leq 1$.
 In fact, if $p < t$, then $\frac{p}{t} < \frac{p + n}{t + n} < 1$.
 Conversely, weakening the spectrum means only increasing the total, i.e. transforming $\frac{p}{t}$ into $\frac{p}{t + n}$.
 This decreases the ratio, as $\frac{p}{t} > \frac{p}{t + n} > 0$, if $p < t$.